Asphalt Shingle Roofing

-More commonly used for residential roofing projects on a tighter budget, 3-tab roofing shingles are not commonly used for commercial asphalt shingle roof systems.
+More commonly used for residential roofing projects on a tighter budget, 3-tab roofing shingles are not commonly used for commercial asphalt shingle roof repairs.

 While 3-tab roof shingles offer a lower cost option, they are considered a basic shingle choice.

 Architectural roof shingles (also known as dimensional or laminated shingles) are manufactured in an array of style and color combinations.

 Architectural roof shingles are stronger and more durable than 3-tab shingles when it comes to wind resistance, and many offer longer warranties.

 Property owners choose architectural shingles because they look great and can mimic several different styles of roof coverings (like wood shake, tile or slate), while saving cost for materials and installation labor.